bperlik/minimal-mistakes/_posts/2018-04-29-how-to-learn-a-new-skill.md

 ---
-layout: single
+layout: posts
 title: "How To Learn a New Skill"
 ---

-Focusing on WHY instead of WHAT will make you a better developer. -Jordi Boggiano
+"WHY instead of WHAT will make you a better developer." - Jordi Boggiano

 ![Learn Together](/assets/images/learn-together-john-schnobrich.jpg)

 *(my notes from taking a Coursera class on learning and how I applied to learning software development)*